kelu124/echomods/Readme.md

 * harmonize between lit3rick, pHATrick, minie, minny
 * receive lomos and test for NDTs
 * s updates on new pHAT
+* find the right jekyll theme to leave gitbook